Compute

 The administrator creates a user on the IAM console.

-2. Grant the UCS system policy permission to the user.
+2. Grant UCS system policies to the user.

-Before granting the Kubernetes resource permissions, you must grant the UCS system policy permission to the user.
-In this example, the UCS ReadOnlyAccess policy (read-only permission on UCS) must be granted.
+Before granting the Kubernetes resource permissions, you must grant UCS system policies to the IAM user.
+In this example, the UCS ReadOnlyAccess policy (read-only permissions on UCS) must be granted.

 3. Create a permission policy.